Marketing Psychology; Influence Consumer Behavior to Benefit Your Small BusinessWritten by Mindaugas on September 04, 2017

 Playing with peoples feelings may not always be a good thing.
 Careful implementation in marketing can create phenomenal results.

 Garnering emotional response from consumer can speed up the consumers buyer’s journey, closing a sale much faster.

-Research has shown that when we feel good we tend to overlook the negative aspects; we weigh the benefits as high and risks as low and (vice versa).
+Research has shown that when we feel good we tend to overlook the negative aspects; we weigh the benefits as high and risks as low.

 Giving and Receiving

 Let’s imagine someone does you a favor.
 Couple days go by, and that person is asking you for help.
 It would make it harder to deny aid to the same person that was so keen on helping you before.

 We would be more psychologically inclined to help someone that we know has helped us before.

 Dennis T. Regan with the Cornell University did research regarding reciprocity and its effects in a social setting.
 He staged an experiment with individuals who received a soft drink from their colleague and some didn’t get anything.

 Individuals that ended up getting drinks from their colleague (who was actually a researcher) were more inclined to do them a favor; in this case buy raffle tickets.